swiftlang/swift-evolution/proposals/0000-map-sorting.md

 ## Introduction

-This proposal presents an addition to the Standard Library in an effort to make map sorting and, eventually, closureless key-path sorting a functional prerequisite for Swift.
+This proposal presents an addition to the Standard Library that makes it easy to sort a collection over some set of mapped values, provided via a transform closure or `KeyPath`, in a way that is ergonomic, idiomatic, and performant.

 Swift-evolution thread: [Discussion thread topic for that proposal](https://forums.swift.org/t/map-sorting/21421)

 ## Motivation

+To sort a `Collection`, you're currently required to specify an `areInIncreasingOrder` predicate of the form `(Element, Element) -> Bool`.
+If you're sorting on the `Element` itself, you can use simple comparators like `<` and `>`.

-The straightforward way to sort a collection over a `Comparable` property of its `Element` type is to use a regular predicate, welding together the accessing and comparison of values.
+Sorting a `Collection` on some *property* or *value* derived from the `Element` is more complex, and currently requires specifying a closure that welds together both the accessing and comparison of values.

 ```swift
 struct Person {